Chiatura: Cablecars

+Newly built, central cable car station, connecting four lines.

 Due to the steep sided river valley, production workers spent a large amount of time walking up from the town to the mines, thereby reducing productivity.
 In 1954 an extensive cable car system was installed to transport workers around the valley and up to the mines.
 The system's 17 lines continued to serve the city using original hardware until 2021.

 In 2017, the Georgian government began rebuilding the system using modern cable car technology, beginning with the central four-line hub station.
 The revamped system opened in September 2021.
 The original Soviet-era system was deemed unsafe and taken out of service.
 The government plans to preserve its stations as heritage sites.

+In the early 2025, a fifth line opened - the renovated line to Sashevardno.
+As of summer 2025, a sixth line (to Chiatura Cross) was under renovation.